truatpasteurdotfr/alphafold3/docs/performance.md

 3072       | 703                     | 2016                     | 2.9×
 4096       | 1434                    | 3648                     | 2.5×
 5120       | 2547                    | 5552                     | 2.2×

-## Running the Pipeline in Stages

-The `run_alphafold.py` script can be executed in stages to optimise resource utilisation.
-This can be useful for:

-1. Splitting the CPU-only data pipeline from model inference (which requires a GPU), to optimise cost and resource usage.
-1. Generating the JSON output file from the data pipeline only run and then using it for multiple different inference only runs across seeds or across variations of other features (e.g. a ligand or a partner chain).
-1. Generating the JSON output for multiple individual monomer chains (e.g. for chains A, B, C, D), then running the inference on all possible chain pairs (AB, AC, AD, BC, BD, CD) by creating dimer JSONs by merging the monomer JSONs.
-By doing this, the MSA and template search need to be run just 4 times (once for each chain), instead of 12 times.

-### Data Pipeline Only

-Launch `run_alphafold.py` with `--norun_inference` to generate Multiple Sequence Alignments (MSAs) and templates, without running featurisation and model inference.
-This stage can be quite costly in terms of runtime, CPU, and RAM use.
-The output will be JSON files augmented with MSAs and templates that can then be directly used as input for running inference.

-### Featurisation and Model Inference Only

-Launch `run_alphafold.py` with `--norun_data_pipeline` to skip the data pipeline and run only featurisation and model inference.
-This stage requires the input JSON file to contain pre-computed MSAs and templates (or they must be explicitly set to empty if you want to run MSA and template free).

 ## Accelerator Hardware Requirements